---- the question asked of all customers by the employee cashiers at CSUN Sierra Center
+--- the question I am always asked by the employee cashiers at CSUN Sierra Center

 "At each stage in the process, ask the question 'why' five times." --- Taiichi Ohno (1912-1990)

 Goal:

 I want you to reflect briefly on a substantive issue germane to this class, and I want to capture a small writing sample from each of you.
 This assignment is straightforward.